-Your vehicle may have a vehicle stability enhancement system called StabiliTrak®.
+Your vehicle may have a vehicle stability enhancement system called StabiliTrak[®].

-See StabiliTrak® System on page 4-11.
-The SERVICE STABILITY SYS message will display if there has been a problem detected with StabiliTrak®.
+This message displays if there has been a problem detected with the StabiliTrak[®] System.

-If the SERVICE STABILITY SYS message comes on while you are driving, pull off the road as soon as possible and stop carefully.
+If this message comes on while you are driving, pull off the road as soon as possible and stop carefully.
 Try resetting the system by turning the ignition off then back on.
-If the SERVICE STABILITY SYS message still stays on or comes back on again while you are driving, your vehicle needs service.
-Have the StabiliTrak® System inspected by your GM dealer as soon as possible.
+If this message still stays on or comes back on again while you are driving, your vehicle needs service.
+Have the StabiliTrak[®] System inspected by your dealer as soon as possible.
+See StabiliTrak[®] System on page 326 for more information.